-I first started Yoga about 20 years ago when a friend introduced me to a Hatha Yoga class.
+I first started Yoga about 22 years ago when a friend introduced me to a Hatha Yoga class.
 I thoroughly enjoyed this as it helped with the back issues I had at the time, kept me fit and healthy and complemented my running.
-I also loved the relaxation and “me time” in my busy life.
+I also loved the relaxation and “me time” in my busy life, as a Solicitor this was essential!

-I was introduced to Dru Yoga four years ago and I loved the flowing movements, the emphasis on strengthening my postural and core muscles and increasing my flexibility.
-My energy levels have increased too!!
+I was introduced to Dru Yoga five years ago and I loved the flowing movements, the emphasis on strengthening my postural and core muscles and increasing my flexibility.
+My energy levels increased too!!

 I worked as a solicitor for many years and I realise how much tension is stored in the body through sitting all day and from work related stress.
-Dru Yoga with its emphasis on flowing movement, breath work and deep relaxation help relax body and mind and give you the strength and flexibility to deal with every day challenges.
+Dru Yoga with its emphasis on flowing movement, breath work, deep relaxation and meditation help relax body and mind and give you the strength and flexibility to deal with every day challenges.

-I am a qualified Dru Yoga Teacher and I look forward to teaching you this wonderful yoga style.
+I am a qualified Dru Yoga and Meditation Teacher and I look forward to teaching you this wonderful yoga and meditation style.
 I hope you will enjoy Dru Yoga as much as I do!

 Dru Yoga provides an energetic, positive and complete approach to health and wellbeing.